alikmli/ES/README.md

-a Evolutionary-strategy algo. for optimization
+a simple Evolutionary-strategy algo. for optimization